WICG/aom/explainer.md

 console.log(button.getAttribute("role"));  // still "link"
 console.log(button.getAttribute("aria-label"));  // still "Next Page"
 ```

+This is analogous to the `style` attribute, which allows
+reading and setting an element's local style, while
+`getComputedStyle()` allows access to the full computed style.

 Part of the reasoning behind this is that there are some cases in which
 Accessible Properties are more expressive than ARIA attributes - for example,